-- directly to investors, including through a specific bidding, auction or other process; - to investors through agents; - directly to agents; - to or through brokers or dealers; - · to the public through underwriting syndicates led by one or more managing underwriters; - to one or more underwriters acting alone for resale to investors or to the public; and - · through a combination of any such methods of sale.
+- directly to investors, including through a specific bidding, auction or other process; - to investors through agents; - directly to agents; - to or through brokers or dealers; - to the public through underwriting syndicates led by one or more managing underwriters; - to one or more underwriters acting alone for resale to investors or to the public; and - through a combination of any such methods of sale.

-Easterly Government Properties, Inc. common stock or preferred stock may be issued upon conversion of debt securities or preferred stock of Easterly Government Properties, Inc. or in exchange for debt securities of Easterly Government Properties LP.
-Securities may also be issued upon exercise of warrants of Easterly Government Properties, Inc. Easterly Government Properties LP reserve the right to sell securities directly to investors on their own behalf in those jurisdictions where they are authorized to do so.
+Easterly Government Properties, Inc. or in exchange for debt securities of Easterly Government Properties LP.
+Securities may also be issued upon exercise of warrants of Easterly Government Properties, Inc. Easterly Government Properties, Inc. and Easterly Government Properties LP reserve the right to sell securities directly to investors on their own behalf in those jurisdictions where they are authorized to do so.
 In addition to the foregoing, we may issue shares of our common stock to holders of common units of Easterly Government Properties LP, and any of their pledgees, donees, transferees or other successors in interest, in exchange for their common units.
 We may only offer our common stock in this manner if the holders of these common units present them for redemption under the partnership agreement of Easterly Government Properties LP, and we exercise our right to issue our common stock to them instead of paying a cash amount.
 We will receive no cash proceeds from any issuance of the shares of our common stock in exchange for common units, but we will acquire additional common units in exchange for any such issuances.